hpssjellis/my-examples-and-posts-of-g1-even-realities-smart-glasses/README.md

 # May 8th, 2025
-1. found a weird bug in the quicknotes. somehow things are entered into the clipbaord and pasted when you move around. i will try to clarify when I figure it out
+1. Found a weird bug in the quicknotes. somehow things are entered into the clipbaord and pasted when you move around. i will try to clarify when I figure it out
+22.Try this. in a quicknote write a sentence like "This is really weird" then without hitting enter move your cursor to a new location within the quicknote and hit enter. the line gets copied to the new location and is still at the old location. this is definitely a bug.
+Not a deal breaker but a little weird.
+The effect does not happen if on the first entry you hit return before moving your cursor. soltuoon at the end of each line hit return, then no weird auto copy happens.
-2. A nice feature is that if you start and entry with a number each time you hit enter it makes the next number in the list.
+3. A nice feature is that if you start and entry with a number each time you hit enter it makes the next number in the list.
 I am making ToDo and To Buy liats and then just deleting the entries but leaving the numbers. i will show what I mean in my video.
-3. really liking the quicknotes. they are my go to organizer.
+4. really liking the quicknotes. they are my go to organizer.